 As time moved on, the team continued to grow and evolve.
 Several new guys joined the team: Masters road champion John Epting, brought Ed Kottrel, Mario Stevens, Steve Schultze, Rick Barnett and several others with him.
 Others would join later including Paul Mittelstadt, Carl Dolan, and Kerry Scanlon.
 John also served as president of the team for several years.
 Some of the new members wanted to form a separate Masters team under the umbrella of DC Velo, but eventually everyone decided to remain in solidarity; an army of one.

 As with any fairy tale story, tragedy would strike.
 On an extremely hot summer day, in June 1999, the team decided to participate in the Church Creek Time Trial.
 Considering the strength of the racers, spirits were high amongst the members of the club.
 Racing the only way they knew how, leaving everything on the road, they put it all on the line for a victory.
 Due to the extreme temperatures and excessive heat, racers had to eat and also maintain hydration during the race.
 Unfortunately, Carl Dolan and Mark Frick succumbed to the weather conditions and became seriously ill.
 Mark was able to overcome his dilemma; however, Carl was not as fortunate and would later die from complications due to heat stroke.
 It must be noted that Carl was one of the nicest guys anyone could have ever known.
 He was always willing to provide for others, even if he needed to give the shirt off his own back.
 The passing of Carl Dolan had a devastating effect on the team.
 However, Carl’s tragic and untimely death would provide a defining moment for DC Velo.
-In the spring of 2000, as a tribute to the memory of Carl, the team renamed the “Columbia Spring Classic” the
+In the spring of 2000, as a tribute to the memory of Carl, the team renamed the “Columbia Spring Classic” the Annual Carl Dolan Memorial Spring Classic for which Mark Frick would eventually assume the role of Race Director.

 The turn of the century brought about new possibilities for the team.
 Mark Sommers joined in the fall of 1999 and became president of the club later that year.
 From the beginning Mark sought to unify the team, and his first executive decision was to take what little money was left in the treasury and treat everyone to drinks at the team banquet.
 From that point on, everyone knew they had the right man for the job, which explains Mark’s informal title, “President for Life” (PFL).